jancovic/vcenters_monitor/README.md

 # Vcenters monitor

 Vcenter monitor is Python Flask Web App to monitor multiple Vceneters from one Dashboard via PyVmomi ( Python SDK for the VMware vSphere API )
-With this app you can get topology info about multiple vceneters, DC, clusters and hosts.
+With this app you can get topology info about multiple vcenters, DCs, clusters and hosts.
 Also you can get usefull inventory info about all connected Hosts : ESX build version, BIOS version, server model, serial number, CPU cores, Total / Free Memory...

 ## Author
-Andrej Jancovic  2024
+Andrej Jancovic  (2024)

 ## License